Aphrodite: Forms and epithets

-She had the epithet Automata because, according to Servius, she was the source of spontaneous love.

 A male version of Aphrodite known as Aphroditus was worshipped in the city of Amathus on Cyprus.
 Aphroditus was depicted with the figure and dress of a woman, but had a beard, and was shown lifting his dress to reveal an erect phallus.
 This gesture was believed to be an apotropaic symbol, and was thought to convey good fortune upon the viewer.
 Eventually, the popularity of Aphroditus waned as the mainstream, fully feminine version of Aphrodite became more popular, but traces of his cult are preserved in the later legends of Hermaphroditus.